 If you want to create a feature splashback in your kitchen – or indeed bathroom – a tiled splashback is an affordable, DIY option, adding colour, pattern, texture or a contrasting tile style.
 To start, decide where you want the tiled area to be and select your tiles and then follow these steps to tiling a splashback for a great result.
 Our video will be a helpful added bonus, too.
+Find more tips in our guide to tiling a wall, too.

 You will need: